-B.2 Goals and Objectives.
+В.2 Goals and Objectives.
 Identify the PHA's quantifiable goals and objectives that will enable the PHA to serve the needs of low- income, very low- income, and extremely low- income families for the next five years.

-See Exhibit 1.
+See Exhibit 1. В.3 Progress Report.

-B.3 Progress Report.
 Include a report on the progress the PHA has made in meeting the goals and objectives described in the previous 5-Year Plan.
 See Exhibit 2.
 B.4.
 Violence Against Women Act (VAWA) Goals.
 Provide a statement of the PHA's goals, activities objectives, policies, or programs that will enable the PHA to serve the needs of child and adult victims of domestic violence, dating violence, sexual assault, or stalking.
 Raleigh Housing Authority complies with all requirements associated with the federal law, Violence Against Women Act, or "VAWA".
 RHA adheres to this law in the development of policy and procedures.

-Anyone eligible for public housing or for the Section 8 voucher program will not be refused admittance or terminated from the program solely because they are a victim of domestic violence, dating violence, sexual assault or stalking.
+Anyone eligible for public housing or for the Section 8 Housing Choice Voucher program (HCV), will not be refused admittance or terminated from the program solely because they are a victim of domestic violence, dating violence, sexual assault or stalking.
 Raleigh Housing Authority understands the importance of notifying applicants and residents of their rights under VAWA.
-For that reason, RHA posts copies of their rights in all offices and on the Agency website.
+For that reason, RHA posts copies of their rights in all Offices and on the Agency website.
 Notification of applicants and resident rights are also provided during instances of denial of housing notification, move-in orientation, incidents of domestic violence and during any notification of lease or housing assistance termination.
 There is an Emergency Transfer Policy in place for residents seeking transfers due to domestic violence, dating violence, sexual assault and stalking which is posted throughout Agency offices in addition to being provided upon request.
 Raleigh Housing Authority recognizes that VAWA does not limit the housing authority's or landlord's duty to honor court orders about access to or control of a public housing unit.
 This includes orders issued to protect a victim and orders dividing property among household members in cases where a family breaks up.
 VAWA does not replace any federal, state, or local law that provides greater protection for victims of domestic violence, dating violence, sexual assault or stalking.
 C.1 Significant Amendment or Modification.
 Provide a statement on the criteria used for determining a significant amendment or modification to the 5-Year Plan.
 RHA defines a significant amendment/modification as a change that affects a majority of program participants, or a change that cause large sections of the current plan to be: 1) out of date; 2) inaccurate; or 3) result in a change in the way that RHA delivers its services.
 Significant amendments/modifications are cause to amend or modify the plan during the program year.
 Short-term changes of less than one year are not considered significant.
+C.2 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the 5-Year PHA Plan?
+Y N